clicpilot/clicpilot.github.io/doc/data/test/test.md

 7. Click "Export" button to export the testcases in a zip file. the zip file can be imported by clicking "Import" button.

 8. If you want to include the testcases in your web application.
-Please see the chapter __Mutiple Files__.
+Please see the chapter __Multiple Files__.

 Here is an example of a web application which has a testcase with it.